school-brainhack/school-brainhack.github.io/content/en/project/Ridani_Chi_separation_project/index.md

 ## Detailed guide to Reproducibility
 Requirements:
 - Download χ-separation code from GitHub, you can find the repository [here](https://github.com/SNU-LIST/chi-separation).
-They have a well documented manual on how to use the GUI.
+It have a well documented manual on how to use the GUI.
 - Download QSM reconstruction challenge 2.0 simulation code. you can find the files [here](https://data.donders.ru.nl/collections/di/dccn/DSC_3015069.02_542?1).
 Note that you will have to request access in order to download the file, but it's really simple you just have to connect to your ORCID account.
 In case you don't have an ORCID-ID you can create one [here](https://orcid.org/)
 - Download and install python packages for data visualization and analysis you will need three: Seaborn, Matplotlib, Pandas.
 You can install them use these command line:`pip install seaborn` || `pip install matplotlib` || `pip install pandas`
 - Download qMRLab software for data fitting. you can find the software [here](http://qmrlab.org/) [8].